MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 # Microsoft AutoUpdate and Deferred Updates

+> [!NOTICE]
-We strongly recommend staying current on all updates.
+> It's strongly recommend that you stay current on all updates.

-Starting from version 4.68.1, Microsoft AutoUpdate supports following cases where additional time is required:
+Starting from Version 4.68.1, Microsoft AutoUpdate supports following cases where more time is required:
-- Deferring an update by a number of days (maximum of 28 days).
-Referred to as ‘Deferral Days’ in the document.
+- Deferring an update by many days (maximum of 28 days).
+Referred to as "Deferral Days" in the document.
-- Setting ‘do not update beyond’ version (to the maximum of 90 days).
-Referred to as ‘Deferral Version’ in this document
+- Setting "do not update beyond" version (to the maximum of 90 days).
+Referred to as "Deferral Version" in this document.

 If both are defined, Deferral Version takes precedence over Deferral Days setting for the app.